- Home

 Grade 9-12

 View on concept mapThe property of a set of mathematical statements having no internal contradictions — all statements can be simultaneously true within the same system.
-First check in any logical system: are the assumptions consistent?
+Consistency ensures that no contradiction can be derived from a set of axioms or rules — it is the foundation of reliable mathematical systems and critical in database design, legal contracts, and software specifications.

 Definition